10 Great Hikes in the Linville Gorge Wilderness

 This trail is a rocky, scenic playground for adventurous hikers.
 Towering boulders, panoramic vistas, and plenty of scrambling make this one of the Gorge’s most photogenic routes.

-Babel Tower Trail
+Babel Tower Trail (240)

 Descend through lush forest to the striking Babel Tower rock formation and river access.
 This one’s a workout on the way out—but rewards with solitude and scenery.

-Spencer Ridge Trail
+Spence Ridge Trail

 Linville Falls Trail

-Wiseman's View
+Wiseman’s View Trail

 Daffodil Flats

-Known as one of the Gorge’s most unique and hauntingly beautiful hikes, Daffodil Flats leads to a hidden meadow where thousands of daffodils bloom each spring—remnants of a long-lost homestead deep in the wilderness.
+Known as one of the Gorge’s most unique hikes, Daffodil Flats leads to a hidden meadow where thousands of daffodils bloom each spring—remnants of a long-lost homestead deep in the wilderness.
 Reaching the flats requires a rugged descent via the Pinch-In Trail and a traverse along the Linville Gorge Trail, with an extremely steep climb back out.
 This one’s for seasoned hikers with sturdy knees and a sense of wonder.

 Linville Gorge Loop